 Back to School Night took place on the evening of August 25th.
 It was a success with students, families, and staff coming together to enjoy dinner.
 Families wrote words of encouragement for their child(ren) that will be displayed in the gym for the entire school year.
 Students boasted about the work they have been completing and teachers spoke with parents.

 Staff, students, and families enjoyed a prayer breakfast to start off the 2022-2023 school year.
 Home and School Leader, Toni Del Grande, prepared a delicious breakfast for all.
 Thank you Toni!
 Before the students left for their classroom, Pastor Witcombe led us in prayer.
 May this year be filled with excitement, fun, fruitful learning, and above all healthy and happy staff, students, and families.

 With the help of teachers and volunteers, students have been enjoying planting, maintaining, and eating the fruits of their labor.
-They have raised cabbage, swiss chard, onions, potatoes, and tomatoes.
+They have raised cabbage, swiss chard, onions, potatoes, tomatoes, and green beans.
 Yum yum!

 Home and School provided a FREE all green lunch for our students, including: pasta, salad, green beans, jello, bread, and cupcakes for dessert.
 We are so thankful to be eating together!

 On December 4th, the students sang beautifully, "On Our Way to Bethlehem" and a Carol Medley.
 Thank you to Miss Willis for directing this wonderful performance.

 On Thursday, November 21st the students enjoyed a Thanksgiving lunch put on by Toni Del Grande, the Home and School Coordinator, and a few volunteers.
 It was quite a feast and everyone enjoyed the food and company.